Author: gdousay

 Deep Reflection:

-Where in your life are you struggling to trust God’s timing?
+Where in your life are you most tempted to lean on your own understanding?

 #DeeplyRooted #DailyRenewed